tugberkugurlu/go-bloggy/web/posts/2011/2011-03-05_08-18-00_local-iis-7-0-cs0016--could-not-write-to-output-file-microsoft-net-framework-v4-0-30319-temporary-asp-net-files.md

 ---
 title: 'Local IIS 7.0 - CS0016: Could not write to output file / Microsoft.Net > Framework
   > v4.0.30319 > Temporary ASP.NET Files'
+abstract: Solution to an annoying error message!
+You are getting 'Could not write to output file 'c:\Windows\Microsoft.NET\Framework\....' message?
+You are at the right place.
 created_at: 2011-03-05 08:18:00 +0000 UTC
 tags:
 - .net